 On today’s cruise along the Rhine, watch out for the Loreley rock, a tall slate cliff towering over the narrowest point of the river.
 Celebrated in song and shrouded in legend, the rock is famous for the tale of Loreley, a beautiful siren whose beguiling song doomed passing sailors.
 Further down the river, step ashore in Koblenz, a historic town with a colorful past, eclectic architecture and an enchanting Christmas market.
 Spend a spectacular morning onboard your luxurious boutique ship as you sail the Upper Middle Rhine Valley.
 A UNESCO World Heritage Site, this stretch of the Rhine is extraordinarily picturesque: Castles perch atop steep cliffs above the water and each quaint village is marked by the spire of its historic church.
-The ship will pass the famous Lorelei rock, where, legend has it, a siren lured sailors to their doom.
 After sailing past 40 miles (65 kilometers) of gorgeous scenery, you’ll reach the famous intersection of the Rhine and the Moselle.
 Here, where the two rivers meet, you’ll find the enchanting town of Koblenz.

 Day 7: Cologne